 There are three options for you to decide how you manage your personal budget:

-- Payments are paid directly into your bank account, known as Direct Payments, and you buy the services and equipment that have been agreed
+- Direct payments – Payments are paid directly into your bank account, and you buy the services and equipment that have been agreed

-- The council or NHS hold your budget, and continue to pay for and arrange the services for you.
+- An arrangement – where the local authority, NHS, school or college holds your budget, and continue to pay for and arrange the support specified in the plan for you.

 You may decide to combine two or three of the options.

-You can use the personal budget to pay for services identified as a need in your child’s care plan.
+You can use the personal budget to pay for services to meet the outcomes specified in the EHC plan.

 These can include: